 The largest of the North American species is the great cinereous owl (Strix cinerea).
 It inhabits a vast extent of woody territory from Hudson's Bay to the Pacific.
-It is common along the shores of Great Bear Lake, and of course in these and other higher latitudes must of necessity pursue its prey by daylight, the mantle of night being there a thing unknown during the summer season.
-However, it hunts chiefly when the sun is low, and when the shadows of the great woods are deep and lengthened; for it is then that the American hares and many murine animals which form its favourite food are themselves abroad.
-On the 23d of May, Dr. Richardson discovered a nest of the cinereous owl, made of sticks and lined with feathers, on the top of a lofty balsam poplar-tree.
+It is common along the shores of Great Bear Lake, and of course in these and other higher latitudes must of necessity pursue its prev by daylight, the mantle of night being there a thing unknown during the summer-season.
+However, it hunts chiefly when the sun is low, and when the shadows of the great woods are deep and lengthened : for it is then that the American hares and many murine animals which form its favourite food are themselves abroad.
+On the 23d of May, Dr Richardson discovered a nest of the cinereous owl, made of sticks and lined with feathers, on the top of a lofty balsam poplar-tree.
 It contained three young, covered over with a whitish down.
-He could only get the nest by felling the tree, which was a remarkably thick one; and while the operation was going on, the about to be bereaved parents flew in anxious and repeated circles above and around the objects of their long solicitude, keeping, however, so high in the air as to be beyond gunshot.
+He could only get the nest by felling the tree, which was a remarkably thick one ; and whilst the operation was going on, the about to be bereaved parents flew in anxious and repeated circles above and around the objects of their long solicitude, keeping, however, so high in the air as to be beyond gunshot.
 The young were kept alive for a period of two months, after which they effected their escape.
-This species measures about two feet in length from bill to tail.

-The Virginian horned-owl (Strux Virginiana) is another large species peculiar to America, but very widely diffused dedicated a new species, under the name of Falco Stanleii, to the noble president of the Lannzan Society.
+Stanleii, to the noble president of the Linnæan Society.
 Four of Bonaparte's list, viz.
-F. plumbeus, F. melanopterus, F. furcatus, and P. Pennsylvanicus, B., seem to occur only in the southern parts o' the United States, and therefore do not fall within our immits; but three others, the Stanley-hawk above named, along with Buteo Sancti-Johannis and B. hyemalis, are supposed to be northern birds.
-The arctic range of Mr. Audubon's spocies is probably sull unknown.
+F. plumbeus, F. melanopterus, F. furcatus, and F. Pennsylvanicus, B., seem to occur only in the southern parts of the United States, and therefore do not fall within our limits; but three others, the Stanley-hawk above named, along with Buteo Sancti-Johannis and B. hyemalis, are supposed to be northern birds.
+The Arctic range of Mr Audubon's species is probably still unknown.